 The fleet requires regular maintenance as well as unplanned servicing when needs arise.

-UGL’s scope of work includes:
+UGL’s scope of work included:

 - maintenance and